 BYK continually expands and supplements its product portfolio.
 To gear its innovation activities closely to the needs of the markets, the division has its own network of development laboratories, which cooperate closely with customers in the respective regions.
 At the same time, new fields of application are continually tapped for existing or new products.

 ALTANA concentrates the development, production, and sale of effect pigments in the ECKART division.
 Customers use these products to achieve visual and functional effects, primarily in coatings, plastics, printing inks, cosmetics, and construction materials.
 The principal raw materials are aluminum, copper, and zinc.
-Aside from metallic effect pigments, other pigments are offered based on artificial substrates.
-The division’s portfolio is supplemented by effect printing inks and services.
+Aside from metallic effect pigments, other pigments are offered based on synthetic minerals.
+The division’s portfolio is supplemented by effect printing inks, metal powders and alloys for 3D printing, as well as the corresponding services.

 ECKART GmbH is the division’s operating management company.
 It produces a large part of the effect pigments it sells worldwide in southern Germany (Hartenstein and Wackersdorf).
 Other manufacturing sites are located in Switzerland and Finland, as well as in China and the U.S.